 One of the myths about suicidal talk, and actual suicide attempts, in young people is that they are just a bid for attention or “a cry for help.”
-Kids who talk or write about killing themselves are dismissed as overly dramatic—obviously they don’t mean it!
-But a threat of suicide should never be dismissed, even from a kid who cries “Wolf!” so many times it’s tempting to stop taking her seriously.
+Kids who talk or write about killing themselves are dismissed as overly dramatic—obviously, they don’t mean it!
+But a threat of suicide should never be dismissed, even from a kid who cries “Wolf!” so many times it’s tempting to stop taking them seriously.
 It’s important to respond to threats and other warning signs in a serious and thoughtful manner.
 They don’t automatically mean that a child is going to attempt suicide.
 But it’s a chance you can’t take.

 When thinking about this, it helps to understand what factors make a young person more or less likely to consider or attempt suicide.
-What do we know about young people who try to kill themselves, or who actually die by suicide?
+What do we know about young people who try to kill themselves or who actually die by suicide?
 Let’s take a look at both the risk factors—things that increase the likelihood that a child will engage in suicidal behavior—and the protective factors, or things that reduce the risk.

-Here are some key risk factors:
+Here are some key suicide risk factors:

 - A psychiatric disorder, particularly a mood disorder like depression, or a trauma– and stress-related disorder.

-- Alcohol and other substance use disorders, as well as getting into a lot of trouble, having disciplinary problems, engaging in a lot of high-risk behaviors.
+- Alcohol and other substance use disorders, as well as getting into a lot of trouble, having disciplinary problems, and engaging in a lot of high-risk behaviors.

-- A family history of suicide is something that can be really significant and concerning, as is a history of domestic violence, child abuse or neglect.
+- A family history of suicide is something that can be really significant and concerning, as is a history of domestic violence, child abuse, or neglect.